MarkusEh/vdr-plugin-tvscraper/README.md

 This feature is experimental, and might not work in all situations, e.g. for very old recordings with missing data in the info/info.vdr file.
 Make sure that the same version of tvscraper is running on client and server.
+In some situations,
+- sudo systemctl enable rpc-statd and
+- sudo systemctl start rpc-statd on the server might help

 As already mentioned, after first installations no channels are activated to be scrapped.
 Please configure these channels in the plugin setup menu.